armandclonesady/r-portfolio/README.md

+# Note for future clone:

+If you want to deploy your changes you gotta commit and then do npm run deploy, that does the CICD shit that deploys the thing

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.